 - In the Policy Designer Overview page, in the Policies section, review the list of relevant policy or policies. - These list shows the number of instances associated with each policy, allowing you to confirm that the expected number of instances were created. - In Policy Designer, access the relevant policy or policies and run a sample of new or updated instances to confirm that the policy instances perform as you expect.

-• Afte er the policy is active, review the ted to incorrectly configured ne e execution history regularly to w or updated policy instances o identify any errors that may b e
+• After the policy is active, review the execution history regularly to identify any errors that may be related to incorrectly configured new or updated policy instances.

 Deployment